CakeDC/ratings/Docs/Documentation/Ratable-Behavior.md

 Behavior callbacks
 ------------------

-The ```beforeRate``` and ```afterRate``` callbacks are currently supported, and are defined in the rated model.
+The `beforeRate()` and `afterRate()` callbacks are currently supported, and are defined in the rated model.
 These are called before and after the rate operation respectively.

-BeforeRate callback get one $data parameter that is a array containing:
+The `beforeRate()` callback takes one $data parameter that is an array containing:

 * **foreignKey:** Rated object id.
 * **userId:** Rated user id.
 * **value:** Rating value.
 * **type:** Rating mode: saveRating or removeRating.

-AfterRate callback get one $data parameter that is a array containing:
+The `afterRate()` callback takes one $data parameter that is an array containing:

 * **foreignKey:** Rated object id.
 * **userId:** Rated user id.